mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## US Short Codes API

-You use Nexmo's US Short Codes API to:
+You use Vonage's US Short Codes API to:

 * Prove a user's identity with Two-factor Authentication.
 * Communicate with people using Event Based Alerts.